milkbottledude/scratchToRFR/Documentation.md

 ```
 Totes chuffed with that MAE value.
 Increasing the number of trees and training rows really took this RFR model to another level.
 And that concludes chapter 3 **finally** omgash.

-## Chapter 4: Model Optimization (cmg soon! i think...)

-##### // **TIPPP** TO MAKE OURS SLIGHTLY *BTR THAN SKLEARN/PYTORCH* RFR => dont reuse binary feats after they r chosen for best thres, perhaps store in a 'used_goods' array?
-2) dun forget put the diagram pic at line 452, also 3) going past min_leaf_samp is a problem 4) mayb can make our vers auto do one hot encoding for categorical cols 5)

-## Chapter 5: Conclusion
+## Chapter 4: Conclusion
-Honestly I think you guys have heard me talk so much its probably too much to have a long conclusion, so I'll keep it brief.
+Honestly, you guys have heard me ramble on and on about RFRs and DTRs, I don't think you want to hear much more.
+So I'll keep this brief.

-While this project was short, and may look even shorter on paper, I wanted to quit many times, and handfuls of hair were yanked out over some bugs in the code.
-And having barely 2 weeks of Javascript experience certainly didn't help.
+While this project only took 2 weeks, and may look even shorter on paper, I wanted to quit many times, and handfuls of hair were frequently yanked out over bugs in the code.
+Having only a week of Javascript experience certainly didn't help.

-The one thing that stopped me was this little journal right here, which kept me accountable through it all.
+The one thing that kept me going was this little journal right here, which kept me accountable when I felt like giving up.
 And now that I'm at the finish line, I'm glad I saw it through.

 If you're reading this, I'm beyond grateful that you took the time to read my boring ahh report, it means more to me than you think.

 Till the next adventure, signing off.

 milkbottledude.

+## Bonus Chapter: Model Optimization (cmg soon! i think...)

+rough work:
+##### // **TIPPP** TO MAKE OURS SLIGHTLY *BTR THAN SKLEARN/PYTORCH* RFR => dont reuse binary feats after they r chosen for best thres, perhaps store in a 'used_goods' array?
+2) dun forget put the diagram pic at line 452, also 3) going past min_leaf_samp is a problem 4) mayb can make our vers auto do one hot encoding for categorical cols 5)